technicaltidbits/so-simple-theme/work.md

 * **That the expected result and actual result are the same**: if the tutorial instructions say that users should see a dialog box after submitting a form but they don't, that means the instructions have failed.
 * **That code samples have no typos**: I do look at code samples in README files to make sure that variable or method names aren't misspelled.

-If the tutorial instructions fail or if some parts of the tutorial need further clarification, I always reach out to my SMEs. `
+If the tutorial instructions fail or if some parts of the tutorial need further clarification, I always reach out to my SMEs.
-## User guides ???

-* wrote two user guides for two different audiences for one of our B2B clients
-* minimum viable documentation
-* what was that process like?
-* site design and content structure (why did I choose VuePress over any other site)?
-  * there were no conversations around site design, tool, how it's organized
-  * site design and tool decision first, then content structure, then drafting, then SMEs reviews, then edits, then delivery

 ## Implementing linters for documentation